-The Directors who served during the year, and up to the date of this report, were:
+The Directors who served during the year were:

 R Fairman

 R Alfonso

 B Jacklin

 Directors' third-party indemnity provision

 A qualifying third-party indemnity provision as defined in Section 234 of the Companies Act 2006 was in force during the year and also at the Statement of Financial Position date for the benefit of each of the Directors in respect of liabilities incurred as a result of their office with the Company and any associated company, to the extent permitted by law.
 In respect of those liabilities for which Directors may not be indemnified, the Company maintained a directors' and officers' liability insurance policy throughout the financial year.